noahehall/theBookOfNoah/0current/aws/0networking.md

   - e.g. specify your own DNS servers
   - a VPC can only have 1 DHCP option set

-- network access control lists (pronounced NACL) (are real firewalls unlike security groups)
+- network ACL: access control lists (pronounced NACL) (are real firewalls unlike security groups)
   - are specific to a single VPC
   - have 1:M relationship with subnets, 1 nacle: many subnets
   - are stateless: rules to allow network traffic must be explicitly configured